 For those interested in railway sector investments, our IRFC stock price analysis provides comprehensive insights.

-What is a Small-cap Equity mutual Fund?
+What is a Small-Cap Equity Mutual Fund?

 Small-cap mutual funds are equity mutual funds primarily investing in small company stocks.
 These companies have higher growth potential, but also carry higher risks than larger companies.